WaylonWalker/markata-blog-starter/pages/index.md

 Here are some pages to help get you started.
 Feel free to delete them and and make this site your own.

+> By default you can find these in the `pages` directory.
+The posts appear here using markata's `map` functionality to filter posts based on conditions -> Check it out in `pages/index.md`

 {% for post in markata.map('post', sort='date', filter='post.get("published", False)==True and date<=today and "meta" in post.get("tags", [])', reverse=False) %}
 !!! note "[{{ post['title'] }}]({{ post['slug'] }})"
     {{post['description']}}...